-Many of the intended approaches relating to the management of rock-climbing, as mapped out in the Greater Gariwerd Landscape Draft Management Plan, seem anomalous when compared to the intended approaches to management of other recreational activities in Gariwerd.
-Some of the apparent assumptions on which such management approaches are based don't appear based on robust evidence.
+Many of the intended approaches relating to the management of rock-climbing, as mapped out in the Greater Gariwerd Landscape Draft Management Plan, seem anomalous when compared to the intended approaches to management outlined for other recreational activities in Gariwerd.
+Some of the apparent assumptions underpinning these intended approaches for managing rock-climbing don't appear based on robust evidence.